DiaanEngelbrecht/cali/README.md

 Other frameworks have built their own version of this concept, but what nice about cali's is that it's completely Tokio.
 Which means this mechanism isn't specific to the JSON or GRPC library that you use.
 You can reuse this with any other library, provided it can run on Tokio.

 While this is really convenient, there is a cost associated with task switching, and task locals need to be moved around when you suspend your task.
 Holding onto a few references won't impact your applications performance significantly.
-Be aware that if you choose to crack this open for your own usecase, that you ideally don't want to store too much in here, and always be very wary of shared global state, so try avoiding mutable wrappers like mutexes in this context.
+Be aware that if you choose to crack this open for your own use case, that you ideally don't want to store too much in here, and always be very wary of shared global state, so try avoiding mutable wrappers like mutexes in this context.

 ## TODO's